KyleKing/recipes/docs/poultry/sesame_chicken_noodles.md

 ## Notes

-* The chili oil and the vinegar came through too strong, so I just ditched the dressing and went with pesto.
+* WARN: The chili oil and the vinegar were way too strong, so I ditched the dressing and went with pesto.
 Not sure what changes I would make